kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 on service objects.
 It ensures consistent sessions by utilizing the client's IP address and also offers the option to set a timeout for the maximum session duration.
 Implementations of Gateway API, such as service mesh use cases, may use the service IP directly.
-In these cases where both Kubernetes service session affinity and Gateway API session persistence are both enabled, the route must be rejected, and a status should be set describing the incompatibility of these two configurations.
+In these cases where both Kubernetes service session affinity and Gateway API session persistence are both enabled, the route MUST be rejected, and a status should be set describing the incompatibility of these two configurations.

 ## API